Skip to main content

 Can I file a wrongful death claim if criminal charges are pending?

 Yes.
 Wrongful death lawsuits are civil cases separate from criminal proceedings.
 You can file a wrongful death claim regardless of whether criminal charges are filed or what happens in the criminal case.
-The burden of proof is lower in civil cases (preponderance of evidence vs. beyond reasonable doubt), so you may prevail in a civil claim even if criminal charges aren't filed or result in acquittal.
+The burden of proof is lower in civil cases (preponderance of evidence vs. beyond reasonable doubt), so you may prevail even if criminal charges aren't filed or result in acquittal.

 How long does a wrongful death case take?

 Most wrongful death cases resolve within 12-36 months, though complex cases can take longer.
-The timeline depends on factors like the complexity of the case, the number of defendants, insurance company cooperation, court schedules, and whether the case goes to trial.
-While we work efficiently, we prioritize maximizing your recovery over speed.
+The timeline depends on the complexity of the case, number of defendants, insurance company cooperation, court schedules, and whether the case goes to trial.
+We prioritize maximizing your recovery over speed.

 Will I have to go to court?

 Most wrongful death cases settle before trial, meaning you likely won't have to testify in court.
-However, you may need to attend a deposition (sworn testimony in an attorney's office) during the discovery phase.
-If your case does go to trial, your testimony can be powerful in demonstrating the impact of your loss.
+However, you may need to attend a deposition (sworn testimony in an attorney's office) during discovery.
+If your case goes to trial, your testimony can powerfully demonstrate the impact of your loss.
 We thoroughly prepare all clients for any required testimony.

 What if my loved one was partially at fault for the accident?

-Colorado follows a "modified comparative negligence" rule.
-You can still recover damages if your loved one was partially at fault, as long as they were less than 50% responsible for the accident.
-However, your compensation will be reduced by their percentage of fault.
-For example, if your loved one was 20% at fault and the total damages are $1 million, you would recover $800,000.
+Colorado follows a 'modified comparative negligence' rule.
+You can still recover damages if your loved one was partially at fault, as long as they were less than 50% responsible.
+Your compensation is reduced by their percentage of fault—for example, if 20% at fault on $1 million in damages, you'd recover $800,000.

 Can I sue my loved one's employer in a wrongful death case?

-Generally, workers' compensation is the exclusive remedy against an employer, meaning you can't sue them directly.
+Generally, workers' compensation is the exclusive remedy against employers.
 However, exceptions exist when the employer's conduct was intentional or grossly negligent, or when third parties (equipment manufacturers, subcontractors, property owners) contributed to the death.
 Your wrongful death attorney will identify all potentially liable parties.

 Client Reviews